rizquadnan/workshop-life-at-tech-backend/README.md

 ## Preparation

+### Setup repo

+To setup the repo for development please do:

+1. In terminal, run `yarn install`
+2. In terminal, run `yarn dev`

+If everything works, the development server should not throw any error

+### API Documentation

 Please follow this step to prepare the coding environment for the workshop:

 1. In Sidebar click the Thunder Client button